Pope

 Celestine concluded by saying:

-matter we have] the rule and the doctrine of the Apostle, by which it is said
+[to these questions] we have the rule and the doctrine of the Apostle, by which it is said

 "if the infidel depart, let him depart.
 For a brother or sister is not